-Duke Energy and its shareholders must pay for the cleanup and site remediation at all of Duke Energy's coal ash dumps (often called "ponds"), beginning immediately.
+Duke Energy and its shareholders must pay for the cleanup and site remediation at all of Duke Energy's coal ash dumps (often called "ponds").
 For many years, Duke Energy executives and shareholders have profited from what Duke Energy considered a cheap solution to a serious toxic waste problem, so the burden for cleanup now rightfully belongs to them.

-Living near a coal ash dump is more dangerous than smoking a pack of cigarettes a day.
+Living near a coal ash dump can be extremely hazardous for your health.
 Coal ash contains toxic pollutants causing cancer and neurological, cardiovascular, and reproductive damage.
 We reject responses that disproportionately harm communities of color, low-income communities, or others that polluters have historically perceived as lacking the ability to resist.

-Given the clear absence of a responsible plan for managing coal waste, and given the many hazards and costs of coal, Duke Energy must begin to rapidly phase out all of its coal-fired power plants so that no more of this toxic waste needs to be stored or dumped in North Carolina.
+Given the many hazards and costs of coal, Duke Energy must begin to rapidly phase out all of its coal-fired power plants so that no more of this toxic waste needs to be stored or dumped in North Carolina.